STAY INFORMED: Latest delays and closings

-Some schools are delayed across the region this Friday morning due to dense fog.
+Some schools are delayed across the region this morning after severe storms moved through the area.

+Clark-Shawnee Local Schools, Greeneview Local Schools, Greenon Local School Schools, and Northeastern Local Schools are each on a two-hour delay.

 >> CLICK HERE FOR THE LATEST CLOSINGS AND DELAYS LIST <<